Confucian Practice of Mindfulness 儒學靜心入門

 - 3 min read

-Many people might think Confucianism is just an old way of thinking.
-I used to think that, too.
-But about ten years ago, I started reading books like The Great Learning (大學) and The Doctrine of the Mean (中庸).
-And they really opened my eyes.
-I found a whole new side of Confucianism that took me by surprise.
-It's like Buddhism and Daoism, but with its own twist.
+Many people might think Confucianism is just an old way of thinking—I used to think that too.
+But about ten years ago, I started reading books like The Great Learning (大學) and The Doctrine of the Mean (中庸), and they really opened my eyes.
+I discovered a whole new side of Confucianism that took me by surprise.
+It’s a bit like Buddhism and Daoism, but with its own unique twist.

-In this blog, I want to share my thoughts about the Confucian practice of mindfulness.
-Let's start with a verse from Mencius that shows us what Confucian mindfulness is all about.
+In this blog, I want to share my thoughts on the Confucian practice of mindfulness.
+Let’s start with a verse from Mencius that gives us a clear picture of what Confucian mindfulness is all about.

-Mencius talks about something we all face: trying to be kind and do what is right, even when it is hard.
-That is a part of being human, and we can all relate to that.
+Mencius talks about something we all experience—trying to be kind and do what’s right, even when it’s hard.
+That struggle is part of being human, and it’s something we can all relate to.

-Mencius said: "Being kind is the heart of who we are.
-Doing the right thing is the way to live.
-To turn from this way of life and our conscience is truly tragic!"
+Mencius said: “Kindness is at the heart of who we are.
+Doing what is right is the way to live a moral life.
+To turn away from this path—and from our conscience—is truly a tragedy.”

 《孟子.告子》孟子曰:「仁,人心也;義,人路也。舍其路而弗由,放其心而不知求,哀哉!」

-He also used a simple example to explain this struggle better.
+He also shared a simple example to help explain this inner struggle.

-Mencius continued: "When you lose your chicken or dog, you know to look for it.
-But when you lose sight of your conscience, you might not even know!
-So, life's most important lesson is to find your conscience again."
+Mencius continued: “When you lose a chicken or a dog, you know to go looking for it.
+But when you lose sight of your conscience, you might not even notice!
+That’s why the most important lesson in life is to find the conscience you have lost.”

 人有雞犬放,則知求之;有放心,則不知求。學問之道無他,求其放心而已矣!

-So, to be a better person, we need to learn how to find our conscience again.
-Wise people, like saints and sages, treat their consciences like they are the most precious thing in the world.
+So, to become better people, we need to learn how to find our conscience again.
+Wise individuals—like saints and sages—treat their conscience as the most precious thing in the world.

-Why do we forget our conscience?
-How can we get it back?
+But why do we forget our conscience?
+And how can we get it back?

 In the next blog, I will briefly introduce the steps to watch your mind and bring it back.
 Read about the next step here.